phone-lookie/phone-lookie.github.io/README.md

 - **App-like experience** with standalone display
 - **Responsive design** for all screen sizes
 - **Custom icons** and splash screens
+- **Mobile-optimized** touch handling
+- **Prevents pinch zoom** and overscroll bounce on iOS/Android

+## Mobile Optimization

+The app is specifically optimized for mobile devices:

+- **No Pinch Zoom**: Prevents accidental zooming on touch devices
+- **No Overscroll Bounce**: Eliminates the rubber band effect on iOS
+- **Touch-Friendly**: Large buttons and touch targets
+- **Global Keyboard**: Type numbers even when the input field isn't focused
+- **Visual Feedback**: Keypad buttons show press effects when corresponding keys are pressed
+- **PWA Installation**: Can be installed as a native app on mobile devices

 ## Testing